Yrr0r/yuripages/README.md

 # YuriPages

-YuriPages is a theme made with BootStrap for novel authors.
+YuriPages is a theme made with Bulma for novel authors.
 The main difference than other themes is that categorizing is mainly based on directory structure.

 ### Getting Started: